instructure/canvas-lms/doc/working_with_webpack.md

 your assets with webpack (webpack and webpack-production).
 If you want to include the translations (eg when you run webpack-production), make sure you've run "rake i18nliner:generate_js" first so translations are in place, webpack depends on those already existing.
-You can use these scripts with "npm run":
+You can use these scripts with "yarn run":

 `yarn run webpack`